Chart Color Schemes

 Infrastructure

-Aroona has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Aroona has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact this region.
-Notable projects include Kawana Motorway, Caloundra Transport Corridor Upgrade (CTCU), Aura (Caloundra South) Infrastructure, and Caloundra Transport Hub.
-The following details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects expected to affect the region notably.
+Major initiatives include Kawana Motorway, Caloundra Transport Corridor Upgrade (CTCU), Aura (Caloundra South) Infrastructure, and Caloundra Transport Hub, with further details on those most relevant provided below.

 Professional plan users can use the search below to filter and access additional projects.